Great Founder Theory

 A civilization is an ecosystem of institutions

-No institution is self-sufficient.
+No single institution is self-sufficient.
 Rather it is a part of an ecosystem, receiving and giving support in complex arrangements.
 Due to interdependency and the extreme differences in functionality among institutions, functional institutions subsidize all others.
+Consider, for example, how companies like Apple or Facebook, which provide hardware or software platforms of unprecedented scale, make it possible for ecosystems of apps and games — and the companies that develop them — to thrive.
+Facebook could survive without Zynga, but not vice versa.

-The functional institutions solve and handle hard tasks not just for themselves but many other organizations and communities.
-Since they can outsource to functional institutions, let alone imitate their example, even mere social groups become quite productive.
+Functional institutions solve and handle hard tasks not just for themselves but many other organizations and communities.
+Thus, even mere social groups, being able to outsource from (not to mention imitate) functional institutions, can become quite productive.

 The reason is that there are multipliers external to the social group, provided by functional institutions elsewhere, that make the nonfunctional institutions’ modest linear efforts worthwhile.